 Colorful, quirky barns set the stage for imaginative playtime at Annabelle’s Fun Farm in Welch in far northeast Oklahoma.
 Kids can explore the corn maze, see farm animals including chickens, goats and peacocks, and take a dive in the box of corn kernels.
 Mining for gems and real arrowheads captivates young minds, and spending some time in Kiddie Land, with swings, slides and objects to climb on, is a delightful time for the kids.
 Make sure you take a ride on the Annabelle Express, a mini-train that will transport you all over the farm.
 Complete the day by going out into the pumpkin patch to hand-pick the best pumpkin you can find.

-Plan your fall family getaway at Parkhurst Ranch & Pumpkin Patch in Arcadia and enjoy everything from hay wagon rides to pony rides on this working farm.
-Take your children to the pumpkin patch to choose their own pumpkin to take home, let them gather organic pecans under giant trees, then stroll over to the petting zoo, where they’ll get a good look at rabbits, turkeys, horses and pigs.
+Plan your fall family getaway at Parkhurst Ranch & Pumpkin Patch in Arcadia, and enjoy everything from hay wagon rides to pony rides on this working farm.
+Take your children to the pumpkin patch to choose their own pumpkin to take home and let them gather organic pecans under giant trees.
+Then, stroll over to the petting zoo, where they’ll get a good look at rabbits, turkeys, horses and pigs.
 Kids can play for hours in the fun fort, check out the hay bale slide and even roast a hot dog over an open campfire.